sansvoicedotmp3/FinalProjectPL/README.md

 As of right now, the simulator does not take into account moves with secondary effects, because every move having a separate script for any number of modifiers would be outside the scope of this project.
 Stat modifiers are also not taken into account for the same reasons EVs/IVs and the like are assumed to be 0.

+User customization of the moves and pokemon is limited to editing the simulator file itself.
+However, some basic input could be added at the start to add to the rosters, although I deemed this functionality unecessary for the sake of this project.

 # Stylistic / Syntax information

 I used Python for this project because I am familiar with it, and trust myself to write something of decent scale with it.
 However, there are some language design features that I had to work around when using this, some of which I would not have run into with something like C++.